 The integration of technology in education grows every single day.
 With many resources available at one’s fingertips, educators and school counselors are able to access free online resources from remote and rural areas through the use of the Internet.
-Even pursuing an accredited school counseling education from an accredited university can be completed online.
+Even pursuing a school counseling program from an accredited university can be completed online.
 The online master’s in school counseling from New York University-Steinhardt, our partner, offers students the option of pursuing bilingual school counseling to address common issues experienced by English as a second language students.

 In meeting the diverse needs of students from all backgrounds, the use of technology develops and becomes more of an integral part of the professional school counseling occupation, some counselors may turn to the internet through searches, social media, and electronic communications as ways to increase their effectiveness in working with students, parents/guardians, teachers, and administrators.

 From school counseling education programs to professional school counseling offices, graduate students and school counselors alike use the internet to search for lesson plans, character development checklists, school counseling programs, or continuing education credits.
 Instead of scouring webpages for all of these different types of information, the School Counselor Toolkit is provided to school counselors, graduate students, and other educational stakeholders with the resources that they search for often; all in a one place.

 Through categories on professional development, student progress, school counseling programs, collaborations and resources, the toolkit provides information for the professional school counselor, teachers, administrators, and other educational stakeholders in every level of education.